obviouslynotraffa/Elemental-Fighters/README.md

 # How to play
-The game can be played here:
+The game can be played [here](https://obviouslynotraffa.github.io/Elemental-Fighters/)

 ### Comands for Player 1 on the left